hkustDB/Yannakakis-Plus/README.md

 - Python package requirements: docopt, requests

 ### Steps
 1. Preprocessing[option].
-For generating new statistics (`cost.csv`), we offer the duckdb version scripts `preprocess.sh` and `gen_cost.sh`.
-Modify the confiurations in them, and execute the following command.
+For generating new statistics (`cost.csv`), we offer the DuckDB version scripts `preprocess.sh` and `gen_cost.sh`.
+Modify the configurations in them, and execute the following command.
 ```
 $ ./preprocess.sh
 ```
-2. Modify path for `python` in `auto_rewrite.sh`.
+1. Modify path for `python` in `auto_rewrite.sh`.
-3. Execute the following command to get the rewrite querys.
+2. Execute the following command to get the rewrite querys.
 The rewrite time is shown in `rewrite_time.txt`
-4. OPTIONS
+3. OPTIONS
 - Mode: Set generate code mode D(DuckDB)/M(MySql) [default: D]
 - Yannakakis/Yannakakis-Plus
 : Set Y for Yannakakis; N for Yannakakis-Plus